OriginalMHV/IS-311/README.md

 # Raspberry Pi 3 setup
 ## Setup the sensors
 The figure down below shows how to connect the sensors.
-The left one is for moisture sensor and the right is for ambient light.
-The orientation is IO should be phasing down.
+The white dot is for the white cable.

 ![Untitled Diagram (1)](https://user-images.githubusercontent.com/60610137/145117583-fab488d8-14e1-4864-ad3d-873d9a037396.jpg)

 ## Configure the to get the data
 We need to access the I2C to get data from the sensors.
-The commands to do that are:
+The commands to do so are:

 ```
 $ sudo raspi-config